azgs-geomapmaker/geomapmaker/README.md

 4. Users can select existing contacts both with a click-select tool (implemented) and from a dropdown (not yet implemented) to 'copy' the attributes of a previous contact.
 This is a heavily requested feature from the mappers.

 5. `Glossary`.
 Whether definitions should be checked for and/entered when entering a new contact type OR if this process should simply be done at the end of the mapmaking process by running the [USGS validation tool](https://github.com/usgs/gems-tools-pro) has not been resolved.
-See the [Glossary](#glossary) section in the appendix.
+See the [Automated Glossary](#automated-glossary) section in the appendix.
+I am leaning towards the former (and I may havve even promised this in the USGS proposal).

 ### Draw Map Unit Polygons
 This button works as a simple form where users select an existing map unit (generated from the [manage map units](#manage-map-units) button) and then select the enclosing lines (contacts) and convert into a polygon.
 There are very few fields in this form, which are all taken straight from GeMS.